Elaraby0/elaraby0.github.io/content/en/blog/Article1/index.md

     - **OR** a **Telegram setup** (Feed Reader Bot / RSS bot) to push updates to a **channel** (broadcast) or **group** (team discussion).

 - **Your sources:** PubMed searches, Scopus searches or author/document pages.
-## Part A — PubMed: turn any search into an RSS feed
+## PubMed: turn any search into an RSS feed

 1. **Run your PubMed search** and apply filters (Trials only, Reviews, Most Recent, date ranges, article types, language, etc.).